mcameriere/android-api-23-unknown-pattern-character-Y/README.md

 will throw an IllegalArgumentException on API 23 and below !

-Most of the time, you don't want the weak year.
-You want the year!
-Use 'y' instead of 'Y'.
+Most of the time, you don't want the week year.

+If you want the year, use `y` instead of `Y'.

 - Start a new Android Studio project
 - Empty Activity